stephen-cloud/c-19-autobody-old/docs/add-table-view.md

             </Grid>
 ```

-will layout both the button and the table full width if the screen size is `xs` and side-by-side if the device resolution is `sm` or above.
+will layout both the button and the table full width if the screen size is less than 600px. and side-by-side if the size if 600px or above.

 Try waggling the bottom-right corner of the browser around to see the button and table move relative to each other.
-This is responsive design at work.
+This is responsive design at work with defined columns.

 !!! note
-    `<Grid container spacing={??}>` adds spacing between items, which are rows.
-So it does not affect margins of the grid container itself.
+    `<Grid container spacing={??}>` adds spacing between cells of the grid: It does not affect margins of the grid container itself.
 You can try different values for the padding and see this work.

 ## The upshot